orodrigojose/SimplePortscanner/README.md

 # Simple PortScanner

-I made a Port scanner Simple for studys
+I made a Port scanner Simple for studys python, **please don't use this for bad actions**

 # How to use
 ### 1. Set permissions on file to used correctly with command: